huahuawong/datascience/adobe_questions/README.md

-# Internship question for Adobe Take Home Assignment
+# Take Home Assignment for Adobe Data Science Internship

 This is the take home assignment for data science internship - summer 2020